hutec/ber-cph/_posts/last_day.md

 ## Waving Farewell

 We woke up early for our last stage, since we planned to cycle more than 160km.
-But before really tackling the route, we had to stop at *St. Peders Bageri*—yes, we deliberately decided beforehand staying in the city until Wednesday morning to not miss the weekly offer *Onsdagsneglen* offer.
+But before really tackling the route, we had to stop at *St. Peders Bageri*—yes, we deliberately decided beforehand staying in the city until Wednesday morning to not miss the weekly *Onsdagsneglen* offer.
 As the name suggests, this cinnamon roll is only to be bought on Wednesdays.
 One is about 28DKK and they are considered the best cinnamon rolls in whole Denmark.
 I can warmly recommend biting in a huge pile of yeast dough, icing, cinnamon and cardamom.
 We casually bought 4 rolls to get us through this long day of cycling.

 ![cinnamon role]($BASEPATH/assets/blog/images/day8_kanelsnegel.jpg)